 Player Controlled Difficulty Scaling

-Whenever you decide to travel towards the Federation Base at an exit beacon, you will progress one sector like in regular FTL.
-Enemies will get stronger, also in the adjective deep space regions.
+Whenever you decide to travel towards the Federation Base at an exit beacon, you will progress one sector, like in regular FTL sector jump.
+Enemies will get stronger, also in the adjacent deep space regions.
 This way it is always up to you how difficult the game will get.
 If you grind many deep space sectors, your ship upgrades will make you a dominant force after some time.
-But rapidly increasing upgrade cost will also make it more difficult to progress quickly.
-Fight might also become less challenging overall.
-Traveling towards the Federation base on the will not only increase enemy strength, but also increases scrap rewards, just like in vanilla FTL.
+But rapidly increasing upgrade cost will also make it more difficult to progress effectively.
+Fights might also become less challenging overall.
+Traveling towards the Federation base on the other hand will not only increase enemy strength, but also increases scrap rewards, (just like the vanilla sector progession.)
 A system no unlike that of regular open world RPGs or MMOs.
 It is completely up to you when you want to proceed to the next sector lvl and therefor increase risk and rewards.

 Slow Upgrade Progression